meteor/meteor/content/ui-ux.md

 <h3 id="optimistic-ui">Optimisitic UI</h3>

-Another UX pattern which is worth thinking about in Meteor and which isn't necessarily something that comes up in other frameworks is how to approach optimistic UI.
+Another UX pattern which is worth thinking about in Meteor and which doesn't necessarily come up in other frameworks is how to approach optimistic UI.
 Optimistic UI is the process of showing user-generated changes in the UI without waiting for the server to acknowledge that the change has succeeded (thus the "optimism").
-It is a cruicial feature of Meteor to allow you to build your UIs in this kind of way.
+Meteor's livedata system allows you to build your UIs in this kind of way in a simple fashion.

 However, it's not *always* necessarily a good idea to be optimistic.
 Sometimes we may actually want to wait for the server's response.
 For instance, when a user is logging in, you *have* to wait for the server to check the password is correct before you can start allowing them into the site.